mos9527/Foundation/DOCS.md

 Quickstart
 ---
-<a href="examples.html">The Examples</a> is a great place to start exploring the framework.
+A comprehensive Examples section is provided below for quickstarts and reference.

-Feel free to explore the documentation, or check out the @ref ModelViewer application for a more complete example.
+You can also check out the @ref ModelViewer application for an advanced usage of the framework.

+Examples
+---
+All examples can also be found at <a href="examples.html">The Examples</a> directory.

 Building
 ---